 Long-Wavelength Waves: Tsunamis or Harbor Waves.

-Among the most devastating coastal catastrophes are tsunamis or harbor waves.
-Although they are very infrequent, when they do occur, they can travel large distances across ocean basins and result in significant destruction and loss of life.
-The four projection maps shown in Figure 5.21, show the areas of the globe that are most prone to tsunami generation (i.e., shown in red highlights).
+The greatest tsunami risk is in parts of the world that are seismically active.
+The four projection maps, shown below, show the areas of the globe that are most prone to tsunami generation (i.e., shown in red highlights).
 Most of these areas are identified as high risk for generating tsunamis because, not only are they plate boundary areas, they are also associated with subduction zones where two tectonic plates collide and one is pushed below another.
 These maps and information about simulating tsunami events for predicting their travel and impacts are from NOAA's Center for Tsunami Research.

-If you haven't already, please take a few minutes to read this web article (USGS Circular 1187) titled: Surviving a Tsunami—Lessons from Chile, Hawaii, and Japan that is on the Module 5 Roadmap.
+If you haven't already, please take a few minutes to read this web article (USGS Circular 1187) titled: Surviving a Tsunami—Lessons from Chile, Hawaii, and Japan.
 The link provides some important details about tsunamis and some critical information items on how to survive an event if you are ever faced with the need to do so.